-We marked Rare Disease Month with interesting and informative SM content across all our channels, ending on 28th February, #RareDiseaseDay2021, where we celebrated all those who are living with a rare disease.
+We again marked Rare Disease Month with interesting and informative social media content across all our channels.
+This ended on 28th February, #RareDiseaseDay2022, where we celebrated all those who are living with a rare disease.
+We arranged for Trafford Town Hall to be illuminated in blue to show the borough's support for rare diseases.
+Oliver was proud to attend with local councillors, to represent the FOP and POH communities.
+We are hopeful this will become an annual event.